What is CSS?

 Easy maintenance − To make a global change, simply change the style, and all elements in all the web pages will be updated automatically.

-Superior styles to HTML - CSS has a much wider array of attributes than HTML so you can give far better look to your HTML page in comparison of HTML attributes.
+Superior styles to HTML − CSS has a much wider array of attributes than HTML, so you can give a far better look to your HTML page in comparison to HTML attributes.

 Multiple Device Compatibility − Style sheets allow content to be optimized for more than one type of device.
 By using the same HTML document, different versions of a website can be presented for handheld devices such as PDAs and cell phones or for printing.